Canberra: Creation of the nation's capital

 An international design competition was launched by the Department of Home Affairs on 30 April 1911, closing on 31 January 1912.
 The competition was boycotted by the Royal Institute of British Architects, the Institution of Civil Engineers and their affiliated bodies throughout the British Empire because the Minister for Home Affairs King O'Malley insisted that the final decision was for him to make rather than an expert in city planning.
 A total of 137 valid entries were received.
 O'Malley appointed a three-member board to advise him but they could not reach unanimity.
 On 24 May 1911, O'Malley came down on the side of the majority of the board with the design by Walter Burley Griffin and Marion Mahony Griffin of Chicago, Illinois, United States, being declared the winner.
 Second was Eliel Saarinen of Finland and third was Alfred Agache of Brazil but resident in Paris, France.
 O'Malley then appointed a six-member board to advise him on the implementation of the winning design.
-On 25 November 1912, the board advised that it could not support Griffin's plan in its entirety and suggested an alternative plan of its own devising.
-This plan incorporated the best features of the three place-getting designs as well as of a fourth design by H. Caswell, R.C.G.
+On 25 November 1912, the board advised that it could not support the Griffins' plan in its entirety and suggested an alternative plan of its own devising.
+This plan ostensibly incorporated the best features of the three place-getting designs as well as of a fourth design by H. Caswell, R.C.G.
 Coulter and W. Scott-Griffiths of Sydney, the rights to which it had purchased.
 It was this composite plan that was endorsed by Parliament and given formal approval by O'Malley on 10 January 1913.
-In 1913, Griffin was appointed Federal Capital Director of Design and Construction and construction began.
+However, it was the Griffin plan which was ultimately proceeded with.
+In 1913, Walter Burley Griffin was appointed Federal Capital Director of Design and Construction and construction began.
 On 23 February, King O'Malley drove the first peg in the construction of the future capital city.